6638maggie-gitau/6638maggie-gitau/README.md

 ## ✨ Beyond Coding

-When I'm not codind, I'm either writing novels or reading books, exploring new technologies, and working on personal projects that help me grow creatively and professionally.
+When I'm not coding, I'm either writing novels or reading books, exploring new technologies, and working on personal projects that help me grow creatively and professionally.

 ## 📫 Let's Connect